History of Wilton Park

 1977 Sir Heinz Koeppler retires as Warden, and dies two years later.

-1980 Wilton Park becomes a venue for South African representatives, including HE Jacob Zuma, later President of South Africa, and the ruling National Party to meet behind closed doors.
+1980 Wilton Park becomes a venue for South African representatives to meet behind closed doors.

 1980 The first Soviet participants join discussions.
 At the first conference, an interpreter from the Soviet Embassy in London bursts out of the interpreting booth to join in the debate.

 1982 The Rt Hon Neil Kinnock MP joins Wilton Park’s conference on the impact of technological change on education, work and society.
 Mr Kinnock went on to become leader of the Labour Party and a Vice President of the European Commission.

 1983 The Rt Hon Douglas Hurd MP, as Minister for Europe, joins Wilton Park’s The political seismology of the Middle East and Gulf event.
 Lord Hurd went on to become Secretary of State for Northern Ireland, Home Secretary, and the Foreign Secretary between 1989 and 1995.

 1986 The Rt Hon Gordon Brown MP, who later became the British Prime Minister, attends Wilton Park’s Employment crisis conference.

 1988 The first overseas conference is held outside Helsinki to debate Europe in the 1990s.

 1995 Wilton Park holds its first nuclear non-proliferation conference.
 The first conference is held in Poland where participants discuss the European Union and Central Europe.